 For instance, if they spoke about your team, get some b-roll footage of your team.
 Obviously, you’ll want to get some b-roll footage of the finished product as well.

-In the next section, I’ll teach you how to mix this b-roll footage in with the footage you captured from your customer to make a beautiful, polished finish product.
+In the next section, I’ll teach you how to mix this b-roll footage with the footage you captured from your customer to make a polished finished product.

 Editing your video